ruwanta/delaying-proxy/README.md

 mvn package

-mvn appassembler:assemble

-The binaries are avilable at
+The binaries are available at /modules/dist/target/appassembler
-/modules/dist/target